john-praveen/Road-and-Building-images-in-segmentation/README.md

 This project implements a custom Convolutional Neural Network (CNN) to segment roads and buildings in satellite images.
 The model is trained on the OpenEarthMap Kaggle dataset and performs pixel-level land cover segmentation on diverse geographic regions.
 Preprocessing of satellite images ensures accurate feature extraction for urban and rural mapping.

 ---

-## About Remote Sensing

-Remote sensing involves acquiring information about the Earth's surface from satellites or aerial platforms.
-Accurate segmentation of roads and buildings is crucial for urban planning, disaster management, and environmental monitoring.
-This project processes satellite imagery from multiple sources to achieve high-quality segmentation.

----